megalcastro/product-api/README.md

 ## GitHub Actions

-El proyecto incluye un flujo de trabajo para ejecutar pruebas y validaciones en cada `push` o `pull request`.
-El archivo `.github/workflows/ci.yml` asegura que los linters y las pruebas se ejecuten automáticamente.
+The project includes a workflow to run tests and validations on every `push` or `pull request`.
+The `.github/workflows/ci.yml` file ensures that linters and tests are executed automatically.

-## Preguntas Frecuentes
+## FAQs

-### ¿Qué hace la sincronización de Contentful?
+### What does the Contentful synchronization do?

-El servicio `ContentfulService` realiza las siguientes acciones:
+The `ContentfulService` performs the following actions:

-1. Descarga productos desde Contentful usando su API.
+1. Fetches products from Contentful using its API.
-2. Mapea los datos para ajustarse al modelo de base de datos.
+2. Maps the data to match the database model.
-3. Inserta productos nuevos en la base de datos.
+3. Inserts new products into the database.
-4. Evita duplicados usando la clave SKU.
+4. Avoids duplicates using the SKU key.

 ---

-¡Gracias por usar Product API!
-Si tienes dudas o sugerencias, no dudes en abrir un issue en el repositorio.
+Thank you for using Product API!
+If you have questions or suggestions, feel free to open an issue in the repository.